guillermodlpa/post-it-notes-app/README.md

 Web app to interact with a post it notes wall.

-Project to get familiar with:
+A project to get familiar with:

 * React
 * Gulp
 * MongoDB

-Checkout vagrant-backbone branch to see old implementation using BackboneJS and vagrant.

 ## Setup for local development.